Apple Pie Ice Cream Cake. Or is it Cobbler?

 What if the pie was more like a cake or cobbler and made of ICE CREAM?

-Dreyer’s Slow Churned has this amazing new ice cream flavor – Washington Apple Pie (Washington state represent!).
-It’s made with really real ingredients and has these delightful apple and pie pieces, and being from Washington state and all… I am even more proud to call myself a Washingtonian.
+Dreyer’s Slow Churned has an amazing ice cream flavor – Washington Apple Pie (Washington state represent!).
+It has these delightful apple and pie pieces, and being from Washington state and all… I am even more proud to call myself a Washingtonian.

 (See also: #GOSEAHAWKS!)